Axion-like particles as mediators for dark matter: beyond freeze-out: Model

 where we have integrated by parts and used $P'=\tfrac{1}{3}\langle p\tfrac{\partial E}{\partial p}\rangle$.
 The integrated collision operator for a $1\;2\into 3\;4$ process is

 where $v_{\text{M\o l}}$ is the usual M\o ller velocity and the energy transfer rate $\cal E$ is, in terms of the matrix element $\mathcal{M}$ and the transferred energy $\Delta E_{tr}$,

 Solving eq.~\eqref{eq:generalETBE} enables us to obtain $\rho'$ as a function of the temperature of the visible sector $T$.
-In ref.~\cite{4ways}, eq.~\eqref{eq:generalETBE} was applied to a model with fermionic dark matter coupled to both the SM photon and a hidden-sector photon.
-In that case, the hidden sector is populated predominantly via $f\bar f\into \chi\bar\chi$ processes, and the mass degeneracies of the particles involved allow to analytically simplify the integrated collision operator along the lines of \cite{cosmicabundances}, leaving a single integral to be evaluated numerically.
+In the reannihilation region described in ref.~\cite{4ways}, eq.~\eqref{eq:generalETBE} was applied to a model with fermionic dark matter coupled to both the SM photon and a hidden-sector photon.~\footnote{Note that while our DFO region is very similar to the reannihilation region of ref.~\cite{4ways}, it differs from the latter in two ways: the first is that in our case the energy transfer from the SM to the dark sector proceeds via the SM to ALP transition rather than SM to DM, see figure~\ref{fig:evolutionDFO}.
+The second is that during freeze-out, the production of DM from the SM does not become the dominant production mechanism, and as a result we do not observe a bump in the DM comoving number density as opposed to the case in ref.~\cite{4ways}. } In that case, the hidden sector is populated predominantly via $f\bar f\into \chi\bar\chi$ processes, and the mass degeneracies of the particles involved allow to analytically simplify the integrated collision operator along the lines of \cite{cosmicabundances}, leaving a single integral to be evaluated numerically.
 In our model, the $2\to 2$ processes $f\bar{f}\to a\gamma$, $\gamma f\to a f$, $q\bar{q}\to ag$, $gq\to aq$ and hermitian conjugates must also be taken into account, as well as (inverse) decay processes $f\bar{f}\to a$.
 To treat the $2\to 2$ processes, some work is needed to cast the integrated collision operator into a form amenable to numerical integration.
 This is detailed and justified in Appendix \ref{app:collision}.

 Given the hidden-sector energy density from eq.~\eqref{eq:generalETBE}, we obtain $\Tp$ from the equation of state of the hidden sector.
 The total HS energy density and pressure are given by the sum of the ALP and DM contributions,